nepalivai/casa/doc/WSL_SETUP.md

     `sudo chown root:root /usr/bin/chromedriver`

     `sudo chmod +x /usr/bin/chromedriver`

+  Note: As the version of Chrome installed your computer gets updates including security updates, you may have to repeate these steps to install the appropriate chromedriver for your newer version

 3. Run the test suite
   - Assuming the rest of the application is already set up, you can run the test suite to verify that you no longer receive error regarding chromium snap: